rasbot/streamlit_image_annotator/README.md

 You can change / add buttons on the fly, which will result in different folders being created when the `Move Files` button is pressed.

+### Reset Annotations?
+This will simply delete any annotations that have been stored and reset the count of annotated files in the UI.

 ### Show Prompt / Metadata Checkboxes
 If the images you are sorting have been created using Automatic1111's webui, metadata from the image generation is likely to be stored in the image.
 You can view this by clicking "Show Prompt" to see the image prompt, and "Metadata" to view metadata:
 <div align="center">